realInt2k/CSE364_dn/README.md

 - How to run docker:
   - Create a file name: "Dockerfile" on your folder, copy the contents.
   - Create another file name: "run.sh" on the same folder, leave it be.
-  - Run "Docker build -t mile1:1.0 ." on your terminal, the 'mile1:1.0' ís your image's name, which can be changed depending your liking.
+  - Run "docker build -t mile1:1.0 ." on your terminal, the 'mile1:1.0' ís your image's name, which can be changed depending your liking.
   - Run the image in container by executing: docker run -it mile1:1.0

 # 31 Mar 2021: We need your test cases